Kim Kardashian Allegedly On ‘Sex Strike’ As Marriage To Kanye West Turns Frosty: ‘This Could End Badly,’ Says ‘Source’

 She also claimed at the time that she had done some research on “astrological compatibly” and that the results could explain why she and Kanye had such a great sex life.

 “I did a little research about Libras and Geminis and found out they’re a perfect match!”
-Us Weekly reported Kim said.
+Kim said according to a previous Us Weekly report.
 “One website even said that we were one of the best matches in the zodiac.
 We’re both air signs on the same wavelength.
 So true!
 We’ve had an amazing connection right from the start.”

 Many fans are saying that if the latest rumor about the celebrities’ rocky marriage is true then a divorce is only a matter of time.